TotalJobsGroup/Aurelia/README.md

 To build and run the application you need Java 1.8 or later.

 The application will be build with Gradle that will download all necessary dependencies.
 If you have a proxy in your organization you can cofigure it in `gradle.properties` file which is placed in main folder of the project.
+You can find there some example proxy configuration which is now commented out.

 #### Building the application